esoteric-eddie/CS-2450-Group-Project/README.txt

 ## Running the Application
 1. Open a terminal or command prompt.
-2. Navigate to the project directory.
+2. Navigate to the setup.py
+3. type: pip install -e .
-3. Run the program using: python main.py
+5. Run the program using: python3 scripts/main.py
-4. The program will prompt you to enter a file name containing BasicML instructions.
+6. The program will prompt you to enter a file name containing BasicML instructions.
     - Each instruction in the file should be a four-digit signed decimal number (Example: +1010), each on new line.
-5. The simulator will then execute the program, processing each instruction.
+7. The simulator will then execute the program, processing each instruction.